Jane Rossington: Personal life

+She moved to Wall Hall in Wall, Staffordshire, and was burgled in late August 1979.

+She gave birth to a son on 20 July 1978 in Birmingham Maternity Hospital.
+In 1996 she moved to east Staffordshire.

 Rossington now lives in Staffordshire with her second husband, chartered surveyor David Dunger.
 She has two grown children, Sorrel and Harry.

 From 1988, Rossington was the main patron of the original Crossroads Appreciation Society.
-She renewed her involvement with the fan club in 2002, when under new management it was officially recognised by the programme creators and Central Carlton.
+She renewed her involvement with the fan club in 2002, when under new management it was officially recognised by the programme creators and Carlton Central.
 In June 2022, Rossington's family revealed that she was suffering from Alzheimer's disease.